Currency exchange rates and your business

 Covering currency risk

 You can have a currency when paying or getting paid in another currency.
-Due to a fall in the exchange rate of the other currency, you as the exporter will receive less money if you agreed payment in that other currency.
-Due to a rise in the exchange rate of the other currency, as an importer you will pay more money if you agreed payment in that other currency.
+Does the exchange rate of the other currency fall?
+You as the exporter will receive less money.
+Does the exchange rate of the other currency rise?
+As an importer you will pay more money.
+This means even a small fluctuation will directly affect your profit or costs.

 How does an exchange rate work?